Member | San Antonio Art League & Museum

 As a hobby project I turned a WWII Mauser rifle into a work of art using computer parts, circuit boards and crazy parts.
 Remembering I had two old trombones in the attic, they were next to receive new life as works of art.
-What started as a hobby project has become a passion for me with 42 works of art created.
+What started as a hobby project has become a passion for me with over 72 works of art created.

 My background has been on the creative side – heavy in concept, design and print and now as an assemblage artist.
 I'm also pretty darned good with bar-b-que pork ribs.